duneroadrunner/SaferCPlusPlus/README.md

 #### TXScopeItemFixedConstPointer

 ### TXScopeOwnerPointer
 `TXScopeOwnerPointer<>` is similar to `boost::scoped_ptr<>` in functionality, but more limited in intended use.
-In particular, as a scope object, `TXScopeOwnerPointer<>` should not be used as a member of any class or struct that is not iself a scope object.
+In particular, as a scope object, `TXScopeOwnerPointer<>` should not be used as a member of any class or struct that is not itself a scope object.
 Use it when you want to give scope lifetime to objects that are too large to be declared directly on the stack.
-Also, instead of its constructor taking a native pointer pointing to the already allocated object, it allocates the object itself and passes its contruction arguments to the object's constructor.
+Also, instead of its constructor taking a native pointer pointing to the already allocated object, it allocates the object itself and passes its construction arguments to the object's constructor.

 usage example: